iobear/dashgoat/README.md

 ## Buddy system

-dashGoat can have a buddy, to share state or just to gossip to.
+dashGoat can have a buddy to share state, or just gossip to.

  1. When defining a Buddy, dashGoat will at start-up ask for a full list of service states from its buddy.
  2. When receiving an update, dashGoat will forward the update to its buddies.
- 3. If dashGoats buddy is down, it will spool the updates, and tell buddy later when its back.
+ 3. If dashGoats buddy is down, it will spool the updates, and tell buddy later when it's back.

 ### Buddy, hello world